 Under the long-term incentive plan (LTIP), eligible participants are awarded restricted share units (RSUs), which generally vest over three years.
-For employees in Canada, an employee benefit trust has been established.
-Prior to June 30, 2014, for employees in the United States and the United Kingdom, at the time of each RSU award, the Company allotted common shares and these shares were issued from treasury to plan participants following vesting of the RSUs.

-Effective from June 2014, employee benefit trusts have also been established in the United States and the United Kingdom.
-The Company or certain of its subsidiaries, as the case may be, fund the employee benefit trusts (the Trusts) with cash that is used by the trustees to purchase common shares on the open market, which will be held in the Trusts until the RSUs vest.
+For employees in Canada, the United States and the United Kingdom, employee benefit trusts have been established.
+The Company or certain of its subsidiaries, as the case may be, fund the employee benefit trusts (the Trusts) with cash which is used by the trustees to purchase common shares on the open market that will be held in the Trusts until the RSUs vest.
 The Company also has the option to issue common shares from treasury to plan participants following vesting of the RSUs.

-The costs of the RSUs are amortized over the vesting period of three years.
-Compensation expense of \$36.5 million has been recognized for the year ended March 31, 2015 (March 31, 2014 - \$28.8 million).
+The costs of the RSUs are amortized over the vesting period.
+Compensation expense of \$42.3 million has been recognized for the year ended March 31, 2016 (March 31, 2015 - \$36.5 million).